Raymond Firth: Personal life

 Firth married Rosemary Firth (née Upcott) in 1936; they had one son, Hugh, who was born in 1946.
 Rosemary died in 2001.
 Firth was raised a Methodist then later became a humanist and an atheist, a decision influenced by his anthropological studies.
-He was one of the signers of the Humanist Manifesto.
-The Firths bought a cottage in the West Dorset village of Thorncombe in 1937; it was their second home until Raymond's death in 2002.
+He was one of the signatories of the Humanist Manifesto.
+The Firths bought a cottage in the West Dorset village of Thorncombe in 1937; it was the family's second home until Raymond's death in 2002.